Breaking Through Fitness Plateaus: Why EMS Works When Nothing Else Does

 Research from the German Sport University Cologne found that EMS combined with Pilates-based movements produced 47% greater core muscle activation than traditional Pilates alone, measured via electromyography.

-• Complete glute activation: EMS engages all three glute muscles simultaneously, including the often-neglected gluteus medius
+- Complete glute activation: EMS engages all three glute muscles simultaneously—maximus, medius, and minimus—including the often-neglected gluteus medius

-• Deep muscle fiber recruitment: Electrical stimulation reaches Type II muscle fibers responsible for size and power
+- Deep muscle fiber recruitment: Electrical stimulation reaches Type II muscle fibers responsible for size, shape, and power

 A 2022 study in the Journal of Sports Sciences found that EMS training targeting the glutes produced significantly greater muscle hypertrophy (growth) compared to traditional resistance training with equivalent load and volume.
 The electrical stimulation created a training stimulus that bypassed the limiting factor in most glute training: the inability to fully activate all muscle fibers.